"""

 until negotiated by NAWS :rfc:`1572`.
 Default value is 25 rows.

-:param int timeout: Causes clients to disconnect if idle for this duration,
+:param timeout: Causes clients to disconnect if idle for this duration,

 in seconds.
 This ensures resources are freed on busy servers.
 When